numpi/hm-toolbox/README.md

 You are now ready to create new @hodlr and @hss objects.
 Check some examples in the
 <code>examples/</code> folder.

+The toolbox is compatible with GNU Octave >= 4.4.

 # References

 1. Massei, S., Palitta, D., & Robol, L. (2018).
 Solving Rank-Structured Sylvester and Lyapunov Equations.
 SIAM Journal on Matrix Analysis and Applications, 39(4), 1564-1590.